printerboi/spear/README.md

 developers are not well aware about the energy-consumption of their software.
 Either trough missing information about their used architecture or through the abstraction their used language implements.

-To work towards filling this knowledge-gap, this bachelor-thesis will try to develop a tool for static analysis of LLVM-IR Code which will get populated with energy-consumption profiling from the Intel RAPL Interface.
+To work towards filling this knowledge-gap, this bachelor-thesis provides a tool for static analysis of LLVM-IR Code which will get populated with energy-consumption profiling from the Intel RAPL Interface.

 ## Running the profiler

 Before running an analysis with spear, you have to profile your device with the built-in profiler.
-You have to compile the profile-scripts for your machine.
+Therefore, you have to compile the profile-scripts for your machine.
 We provided a shell-script to simplify this step.
 Run the script `utils/llvmToBinary/irToBinary.sh` and provide the path to the profile-folder e.g `../../profile/src` as argument to prepare the files.

-After the compilation run spear with the flag `-p` and provide the number of iterations and repetitions.
+After the compilation run spear with the flag `-p` and provide the number of iterations the profile gets averaged over.
 E.g.:

 ```
-spear -p 100 100
+spear -p 10000
 ```
 Please execute the command above with elevated rights.
-Otherwise, Spear can not interfere the energy-values from the system as the RAPL Interface is limited to elevated rights only.
+Otherwise, Spear can not interfere the energy-values from the system, as the RAPL Interface is limited to elevated rights only.

-Choose the parameters for iterations and repetitions accordingly to your setup.
+Choose value used for averaging with respect to your setup.
-Larger iterations will increase the accuracy of the calculated model, but will also increase the time to profiler runs.
+A larger count of iterations will increase the accuracy of the calculated model, but will also increase the time the profiler runs.

 ## Running an Analysis